-2.1.7 Fair Go Rates System
+2.1.7 Rate Cap

-The State Government's Fair Go Rates System (FGRS) sets out the maximum amount councils may increase rates in a year.
+The State Government's rate cap sets out the maximum amount councils may increase rates in a year.
 The cap applies to general rates and is calculated based on council's average rates and charges.

-Under the Fair Go Rate Cap, the Cap is calculated by a formula provided by the Essential Services Commission (ESC) and agreed to by the State Government is:
+Under the rate cap, the cap is calculated by a formula provided by the Essential Services Commission (ESC) and agreed to by the State Government is: